SOlaCoder005/coca-women-wellness/docs/testing/testing.md

 2. The **_HOME, ABOUT and RECIPES_** pages were favoured the most.
 The **_PLAYLISTS_** page was also popular.

-3. The CWW website is accessible on multiple devices, including buyt not limited to:
+3. The CWW website is accessible on multiple devices, including:

     - Samsung Series(S10)
     - iPhone (XR and 11)
     - Oppo Reno (Z and 4)